nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/upstream-settings.md

 Events:                      <none>
 ```

-Next, verify that the policy has been applied to the `coffee` and `tea` upstreams, by inspecting the NGINX configuration.
+Next, verify that the policy has been applied to the `coffee` and `tea` upstreams by inspecting the NGINX configuration.
 To do this, first save the NGINX Gateway Fabric pod name in a shell variable:

 ```shell